 Notice in Android Studio's toolbar an icon with some words in it.
 Hover the cursor over the icon and you will see 'AVD Manager' - that is the icon I am referring to - then click on it (see below).
 Alternatively, click on 'Tools' in the menu, followed by a click on 'Android' and finally on 'AVD Manager' (see below also).

-Note that there other tabs – the 'x86 Images' and the 'Other Images' tabs.
+Note that there other tabs - the 'x86 Images' and the 'Other Images' tabs.
 These allow you to select other images to use (you have to download and install some of these before they can be used).
-Click on the 'x86 Images' tab and you will find the required system image here (see below).
-Make sure that your cursor is on the right item (i.e., Nougat - 25 - x84 - Android 7.1.1 (Google APIs)).
-If you are unsure which system image to use, click on the link that says 'API level distribution chart'.
-A distribution chart will be displayed to guide you.
-When finished, click on 'Close', and then click the 'Next' button.
+Click on the 'x86 Images' and or the 'Other Images' tabs and you will find the required system images for the rest here (see below).
+Make your selection and click the 'Next' button.

 You will be back at the 'Your Virtual Device' window (see below) with the newly-created AVD listed as shown.
 From here, you can either launch the AVD, edit any AVD settings and perform any other actions by clicking on any icons in the 'Actions' column.
-You can also define a new AVD by clicking on the '+ Create Virtual Device...' button (as an exercise, try creating a 64-bit version of the same AVD).
-For now, close this window and you be back at the project window.
+You can also define a new AVD by clicking on the '+ Create Virtual Device...' button.
+For now, close this window using the 'X' on the top left hand corner, and you be back at the project window.

 STEP 6: Running The Project On The Emulated Target Android Device

-On the Android Studio project window's toolbar, there will be a green-colored icon that looks like a right pointing arrow (see below).
-If you hover your cursor over the icon, the words 'Run app (^R)' button will appear.
+On the Android Studio project window's toolbar, there will be a green-coloured icon that looks like a right pointing arrow (see below).
+If you hover your cursor over the icon, the words 'Run 'app' (^R)' button will appear.

-The Nexus 5X AVD will start by displaying a small 'Android Emulator' window, and after a while, the AVD will appear displaying the flashing 'Android' signs (see below).
+The Nexus 5X AVD will start by displaying a small 'Android Emulator' window, and after a while, the AVD will appear displaying a flashing animation followed by a 'Google' sign (see below).

-Then the AVD will display the home screen for a short while (see below), after which the 'Hello World!' words will appear on the AVD's screen (see below).
+Then the AVD will display the home screen for a short while, after which the 'Hello World!' words will appear on the AVD's screen (see below).
 This means that the Nexus 5X AVD is set up correctly and is working perfectly.
-Note that the 'Hello World!' words will appear at the center of the AVD's screen.
-This differs from the previous versions of Android Studio where the message was placed at the beginning of the screen.
+Note that the 'Hello World!' words will appear at the centre of the AVD's screen.

 NOTE: The extended controls allow you to set several parameters such as Location (GPS), Cellular network, Battery level, Phone/SMS calls, Directional pad (useful on a tablet), a Microphone device, Fingerprint device, Virtual sensors (accelerometers, etc), Settings, and lastly, Help.